PriyanshuBBS/kavach/readme.md

 # Kavach

 A Face detection progam from Video.
-It can play important role in security<br><br>
+It can play important role in security.<br>
+It provides and aditional layer for threats preventions.
+Training models can get data from Government or Institution <br><br>
      <img src="https://github.com/PriyanshuBBS/Media/blob/master/KAVACH_page-0001.jpg" alt="SIMZER" style="margin:10px 10px">